ricard-ferrero/ricard-ferrero/README.md

 # Hi 👋 I'm Ricard Ferrero

 I love backend...
-But it's hard to don't be corious with IT.
+But it's hard not to be curious about IT.
 - 🐧Linux
 - 🐍Python
 - 🗃️Backend (Django)